annabush092/SyncedIn-frontend/README.md

 TODO:

 Priority:
-  add posts and tags
+  done - add posts and tags
-  Add follow/unfollow button to profile- maybe make the button its own component...
-  JWT auth
-  have JWT auth control the rest of the fetch requests in App
+  Add follow/unfollow button to profile- maybe make the button its own component... done - JWT auth have JWT auth control the rest of the fetch requests in App

 Not priority: